-Linear regression can be used to model a linear relationship of a scalar dependent variable to one or more explanatory independent variables.
+Linear regression is used to model the linear relationship of a scalar dependent variable to one or more explanatory independent variables.

 Latent Dirichlet Allocation is a topic modeling function used to identify recurring themes in a large document corpus.

 The summary function provides summary statistics for any data table.
-These statistics include statistics such as: number of distinct values, number of missing values, mean, variance, min, max, most frequent values, quantiles, etc.
+These statistics include: number of distinct values, number of missing values, mean, variance, min, max, most frequent values, quantiles, etc.

-Logistic regression can be used to predict a binary outcome of a dependent variable from one or more explanatory independent variables.
+Logistic regression is used to predict a binary outcome of a dependent variable from one or more explanatory independent variables.

-Elastic Net regularization is a regularization technique that can be implemented for either linear or logistic regression to help build a more robust model in the event of large numbers of explanatory independent variables.
+Elastic Net regularization is a technique that can be applied to either linear or logistic regression to build a more robust model, in the event of large numbers of explanatory independent variables.

 Pricipal Component Analysis is a dimensional reduction technique that can be used to transform a high dimensional space into a lower dimensional space.

-Apriori, is a technique for evaluating frequent item-sets, which allows analysis of what events tend to occur together.
-For instance what items customers frequently purchase in a single transaction.
+Apriori is a technique for evaluating frequent item-sets, which allows analysis of what events tend to occur together.
+For example, which items do customers frequently purchase together in a single transaction?

 k-Means is a clustering method used to identify regions of similarity within a dataset.
 It can be used for many types of analysis including customer segmentation.